Revolve Finance Accountholder Agreement

 An Account may be opened in the name of only one person.
 Funds in the Account may be paid to or on the order of that individual, or someone to whom that individual has given a power of attorney, or as otherwise may be required or permitted by law.
 Account ownership is non-transferable.
 An Account cannot be owned or titled jointly, by an organization, as "Payable on Death" or "In Trust For".

 2. Payment of Fees

-You agree to pay the charges as shown on the above Schedule of Fees.
-As these charges are incurred, we will deduct the charges directly from your Account.
+You agree to pay the charges as shown in the above Schedule of Fees.
+We will deduct the charges directly from your Account for applicable Account activity.
 We will not be liable for dishonor of any Item resulting from our deduction of any charges as authorized by this Agreement.
 NOTE: Fees assessed to your Account balance may bring your Account balance negative.
-Any time your Account balance is less than the fee amount being assessed to your Account or your Account balance is already negative, the assessment of the fee will result in a negative balance on your Account, increase the negative balance on your Account, or pending for payment, as applicable.
-If that occurs, any subsequent deposits to your Account will first be applied to the negative balance or pending fees.
-Because of this, up to three monthly fees may be collected in a single month, if due upon a subsequent deposit to your Account.
+Any time your Account balance is less than the fee amount being assessed to your Account or your Account balance is already negative, the assessment of the fee will result in a negative balance on your Account, increase the negative balance on your Account, or pend for payment, as applicable.
+If this occurs, any subsequent deposits to your Account will first be applied to the negative balance and/or pending fees.
+Additionally, up to three monthly fees may be collected in a single month, if due upon a subsequent deposit to your Account.

 3. Accessing Funds and Limitations